tuckertt/random_scripts/ukcloud_backoff/README.txt

  - scope is "repo"
  - generate token

-add teh tokent to secured_items.txt
+add the token to secured_items.txt